 - Calcifies the pineal gland (affects sleep, hormone balance)

-- Potentiation of other harmful substances in the body
+- Potentiation of other pollutants in the body

 Conclusion

-teethlovers organic tooth powder relies on natural ingredients like xylitol and hydroxyapatite to strengthen teeth and provide holistic care – completely without fluoride, but with maximum effect!
+teethlovers organic tooth powder relies on natural ingredients like xylitol and hydroxylapatite to strengthen teeth and provide holistic care – completely without fluoride, but with maximum effect!

 Have we piqued your interest?
-You can find more articles here:
+You can find more posts here:

 - 5 Hacks for Healthy Teeth